mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests/comments are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 <br/>